Liverpool transfer rumours

 Alex Oxlade-Chamberlain - Liverpool are close to agreeing a new 12-month contract extension with the midfielder.

 Dejan Lovren - AC Milan are interested in signing the Liverpool centre back, according to Sky in Italy.
 However, the Reds would only consider letting the defender leave if they receive an offer of at least £25m for the Croat.
-(The Times, June 13)

-Mohamed Salah - Manchester United, Real Madrid and Bayern Munich are set for a £180m battle over the Liverpool striker this summer.
-(Daily Mail, June 4)
+(The Times, June 13).
+Lovren's agent has now flown to meet with the Serie A side (Star, June 15).

 Sadio Mane - But the player insists he is happy at Liverpool despite being linked to Real Madrid.